datanav/docs/configuration.rst

    * - ``use_dead_letter_dataset``
      - Boolean
      - Deprecated.
 Use the ``dead_letter_dataset`` property instead.
 This is a flag used to indicate whether to write any entities that fail retries to a special "dead letter" dataset.
-This can only happen iff ``max_write_errors_in_retry_dataset`` is non-zero and ``max_retries_per_entity`` for the particular entity has been exceeded.
+This can only happen if ``max_write_errors_in_retry_dataset`` is non-zero and ``max_retries_per_entity`` for the particular entity has been exceeded.
 Note that unspecified dead letter datasets for a pipe has the special id pattern ``system:dead-letter:pipe-id``.
 Only users with the authorization to see the pipe configuration can